By Ginevra Liptan, MD

 Unfortunately, since naltrexone is a generic medication there is no pharmaceutical industry interest in funding studies, so the research has primarily been a grassroots efforts thanks to organizations like LDN Research Trust, who just hosted a very interesting conference that I was able to attend via live stream.

-To learn more about LDN, check out The LDN Book, just released this month.
+To learn more about LDN for auto-immune illness and pain, check out The LDN Book.